gampnico/paeon/README.md

 * pandas
 * numpy
 * matplotlib
-* jupyter-notebook -- but only to access the notebook.
+* jupyter-notebook -- but only to access the notebooks.